English Church Architecture.

 In general then, the building exemplifies the grand Perpendicular manner best in a circuit round the exterior.
 The window traceries and the S. porch are worthy of detailed attention.
 The former take many forms, but subarcuation of the lights in pairs is to be seen in most, and transoms, latticed transoms, supertransoms, latticed supertransoms and through reticulation in some.
+(See the glossary for an explanation of these terms.)
 In brief, beginning at the E. end and moving clockwise around, one finds the following:

-(i) the chancel E. window (right) is two-centred and has five cinquefoil-cusped lights, the two-centred outer lights subarcuated in pairs, and the central ogee-pointed light sandwiched between strong mullions and replete with both a supertransom and a latticed supertransom above that;
+(i) the chancel E. window (above left) is two-centred and has five cinquefoil-cusped lights, with the two-centred outer lights subarcuated in pairs, and the central ogee-pointed light sandwiched between strong mullions (mullions that go all the way from the sill to the arch head with no diminution in thickness) and replete with both a supertransom and a latticed supertransom above that;

 (ii) the chancel S. windows (east of the chapel) and the S. chapel E. window, are four-centred and have four cinquefoil-cusped ogee lights, subarcuated in pairs;

-(iii) the S. windows to the S. chapel and S. aisle are either: a) two-centred with four, two-centred lights subarcuated in pairs and through reticulation; or b) the same as this in their upper parts but with, in addition, transoms halfway up, and the lights below, ogee-pointed and double trefoil-cusped, with little quatrefoils in circles in the spandrels (seen in the first thumbnail, below left);
+(iii) the S. windows to the S. chapel and S. aisle are either: a) two-centred with four, two-centred lights subarcuated in pairs and through reticulation; or b) the same as this in their upper parts but with, in addition, transoms halfway up, and the lights below, ogee-pointed and double trefoil-cusped, with little quatrefoils in circles in the spandrels (as illustrated above right);

 (iv) the tower W. window has been restored, but has four lights, subarcuation in pairs, through reticulation and supertransoms at two levels;

-(v) the N. windows to the N. aisle and chapel are two-centred and have four lights subarcuated in pairs, through reticulation, and a latticed transom effect at the springing level, created by inverted arches beneath the reticulation units (seen in the second thumbnail, left);
+(v) the N. windows to the N. aisle and chapel are two-centred and have four lights subarcuated in pairs, through reticulation, and a latticed transom effect at the springing level, created by inverted arches beneath the reticulation units (illustrated below left);

 (vi) the clerestory consists of five pairs of four-centred windows, each with four ogee-pointed lights, subarcuated in pairs with through reticulation, and there is also a window above the chancel arch with no less than nine lights.

-None of these forms can be described as original, but the effect is undoubtedly grand and imposing - an impression to which the S. porch very considerably adds.
+None of these forms are wholly original, but the effect is undoubtedly grand and imposing - an impression to which the S. porch adds very considerably.
 This is a massive structure - two-storeys high and two bays deep to the south.
-The outer doorway is decorated with a crocketed ogee surround, and the diagonal buttresses rise with three set-offs, the lower two of which hold crocketed ogee niches designed for statuettes.
-The buttresses assume clasping form above the second pair of set-offs, and their sides are then decorated with blank trefoil-headed arches.
-They end in crocketed pinnacles, while two further buttresses at the sides of the porch, similarly terminated, rise to demarcate the bays.
-On the S. front again, the wall at second storey level is decorated with another six elaborately carved niches, the outer four grouped in pairs, and the inner two, which are larger, placed one above the other, with the lower containing a (much worn) Virgin and Child.
-(See the photograph, left.)
-Above the centre of the gable there rises what appears to have been a little crocketed bell turret.
-Inside the porch, the passageway is covered by a lierne vault (shown right), while underneath, between the supporting shafts, the walls are decorated with three-bay blank arches, cinquefoil-cusped above and below the transoms, with mouchettes above the outer lights and pairs of elongated reticulation units above the central lights.
+The diagonal buttresses rise with three off-sets, the lower two of which hold crocketed ogee niches designed for statuettes, the outer doorway between is decorated with a crocketed ogee surround, and second storey above (shown above right) is decorated with no less that another six elaborately carved niches, the outer four grouped in pairs, and the inner two, which are larger, placed one above the other, with the lower containing a (much worn) Virgin and Child.
+Inside the porch, the passageway is covered by a lierne vault, while underneath, between the supporting shafts, the walls are decorated with three-bay blank arches, cinquefoil-cusped above and below the transoms, with mouchettes above the outer lights and pairs of elongated reticulation units above the central lights.
 Finally, yet another canopied niche holds central place above the porch inner doorway.

 Unfortunately, inside the building, the octagonal capitals to the very tall piers with their concave sides, seem to have outgrown their proportions.
 The tower arch is more conventional: the responds are composed of two orders of shafts separated by deep hollows, and there are sunk quadrants, wave mouldings and hollows around the arch.
 The chancel sedilia is formed of three bays with cinquefoil-cusped arches, each with secondary trefoil-cusping.
 The pulpit appears to be contemporary with the rest of the church and displays two blank trefoil-cusped arches beneath crocketed ogees on each face: it stands on a slender octagonal column, again with all the sides hollowed.

 How might this work be more precisely dated?
 The odd piers can also be found at Chipping Campden, suggesting both churches were designed by the same master mason.
-The base of the easternmost pier in the S. arcade here at Northleach, bears the name "HENRIE WINCHCOMBE" (as shown in the photograph, right) carved in it, and so he might be the man.
+The base of the easternmost pier in the S. arcade here at Northleach, bears the name 'HENRIE WINCHCOMBE' (as shown in the photograph below) carved in it, and so he might be the man.
 Two unusual mason's marks may also be found here, one of which occurs again at Winchcombe and the other at Chipping Norton, where the church is known to have been under construction in 1447.
 In addition, we know that the nave at Northleach was largely paid for by John Fortey, who died in 1458.
-This church, then (except for the tower of c.1400), appears largely to have been constructed around the middle of the fifteenth century, and it can serve as a model of the Perpendicular style in this region at this date.
+This church, therefore (except for the tower of c.1400), appears largely to have been constructed around the middle of the fifteenth century, and it can serve as a model of the Perpendicular style in this region at this date.